What are Visitation Schedules?

 Hire an Experienced Rochester Family Lawyer

-If you’re going through a divorce and children are involved, it’s important to consider the child’s needs and what is best for them.
+If you’re going through a divorce and children are involved, it’s important to consider the child’s needs and what is in the best interests of the children.
 If you’re having difficulty being neutral with your child’s other parent, consider hiring an experienced Rochester divorce attorney to lend you some support.

 For a skilled and experienced lawyer, The Cimino Law Firm is here to help.
 We offer a complimentary consultation to new clients, so contact us today to schedule an appointment and discuss your needs for visitation schedules!